 HCPL provides free access to databases for our library customers.
 If you’re using a computer in one of our locations you do not need to enter a library card number.
 Most of our databases can also be used at home, so entering your library card number proves that you are an HCPL card holder.
 Click on the unique link for that resource on our website and in most cases you'll then be asked to enter your library card number and PIN.

-Texshare is a consortium or group of Texas libraries joining together to share print and electronic materials, purchase online resources, and combine staff expertise.
-You can read more about it here.
+TexShare is a consortium of Texas libraries that share print and electronic materials, purchase online resources, and combine staff expertise.
+You can learn more about the TexShare program.